jdreaver/rules_terraform/README.md

   in this repo and add a CI test for ensuring everything is formatted correctly and there are no lint warnings.
 - Figure out how to make DAG of terraform roots
-  - Make it clear that the state S3 bucket and DynamoDB table are from `tf_bootstrap_state`, so that shows up as a dependency of the other modules.
+  - For example, make it clear that the state S3 bucket and DynamoDB table are created in `tf_bootstrap_state` so that shows up as a dependency of the other modules.
 Do we have to reify the backend config somehow in `tf_bootstrap_state`'s BUILD file, and then read that as a target in other files?
-	- Make sure to also read the S3 bucket name and DDB table name in the TF blocks that actually create them.
   - Maybe "making a DAG of roots" is the wrong way to think about it.
 The real problem we want to solve is given some set of files that changed, what do we need to deploy.
 That might involve an `rdeps` query filtered on `terraform_root_module` rules.
 It also means we might want to reify configs in `BUILD` files so they get a label.
-  - It is really easy to get caught up in stringly-typed references.
+  - This feels like a fool's errand without a more specific goal.
 Maybe we have to settle for an 80/20 solution of explicitly annotating dependencies, kind of like in Terragrunt's `dependencies` blocks?
 - Investigate auto generating BUILD files for existing roots.
 Gazelle perhaps?
   Read `.terraform` structure?
 - Try implementing toolchain again so we can pick a default Terraform version